lildann/lildann/README.md

 #### Time Management and Attention to Detail
 When working for an arts book publisher in Berlin, I proofread non-fiction texts in layout stages - this required a good eye for detail, and the ability to work consistently and methodically when under a time-pressured print deadline.
 These skills have been helpful while at Makers, and I take pride in writing clear, well-crafted code.

-With the introduction of JavaScript in week 6 of the course, I initially struggled with self-led learning when faced with the amount of material to cover.
+With the introduction of JavaScript in week 6 of the course, I initially struggled with the amount of material to cover.
 By planning my goals for the week, timeboxing my learning, and making time for reflection each day, I've learnt how to maximise productivity, which includes breaks, and get the most out of my learning.

 #### Problem Solving